harleydutton/tabula-rasa/sections/damage/Bad Reputation.md

 ---
-aliases:
+aliases: []
-  - Reputations
 ---
-What is it:
+What is it?
-reputation is what it sounds like. mechanically it is [[Descriptors]], usually [[sections/conflict/Statuses]], sometimes [[Background]].
+Bad Reputation is what it sounds like. mechanically it is [[Descriptors]], usually [[Statuses]], sometimes [[Background]].

 getting it:
-- you get bad rep by being a naughty, naughty boy and getting caught.
+- you get bad rep by being a naughty, naughty boy and getting caught by someone who cares.
 	- you get other rep by getting noticed doing something noteworthy
 - you can also you can also get reputation if someone spreads rumors about you.